-The NCERT solutions class 11 Biology Chapter 2 Biological Classification is crucial for the students of 11th boards.
-The NCERT solutions for class 11 Biology Chapter 2 Biological Classification are provided here to help students understand the chapter in an easy and interesting way.
-The class 11 NCERT Solutions for Biology Chapter 2 Biological Classification is created by subject experts according to the latest CBSE syllabus.
+The class 11 NCERT Solutions for Biology Chapter 2 Biological Classification is created by subject experts according to the latest CBSE syllabus 2018-19.
 Students must practice the solutions regularly to prepare effectively for their examination.
-Check the NCERT class 11 biology Solutions for Chapter 2 Biological Classification given below.

-Biological Classification is very important as earth has over 8 million species.
+Biological Classification is extremely significant as the earth has over 8 million species.
 Ever since the dawn of science, man has been trying to classify the various organisms based on many features.
 Aristotle classified organisms on the presence of Blood – RBCs.
 But eventually, this was replaced by Linnaeus’ classification.
 He had classified the living world into 2 kingdoms – Kingdom Plantae and Kingdom Animalia.
 Further advances in science led to the discovery of a whole new world of organisms- the microorganisms.
-And this was further followed by the prokaryotes and the eukaryotes.
-Hence here was a need for a more advanced system of classification.
+And this was further followed by prokaryotes and eukaryotes.
+Hence there was a need for a more advanced system of classification.

-The world has over 8 million species of organisms and there are new organisms being discovered everyday.
+The world has over 8 million species of organisms and there are new organisms being discovered every day.
 Hence, a system of classification is necessary to group all the millions of species into their respective kingdoms.
-The chapter also talks about virus and viroids.
-Technically, a virus can’t be classified as a living or a non living organism because it possess features of both.
+The chapter also talks about viruses and viroids.
+Technically, a virus can’t be classified as a living or a non-living organism because it possesses features of both.

 For instance, it can’t replicate itself unless it is inside a host.
 They can also stay dormant for many years at a time and they have also been theorized to survive the vacuum of space.
 However, the last claim is still controversial as there is not enough evidence to validate the claim.
-Viruses are basically protein coats that contains genetic materials and none of the traditional cell organelles present in most other living cells.
-The chapter also talks about plants that are not autotrophic, meaning that they cannot produce their own food and has to rely on other sources.
-Some become parasites and other develop a symbiotic relationship with another organism for its nutrients.
+Viruses are basically protein coats that contain genetic materials and none of the traditional cell organelles present in most other living cells.
+The chapter also talks about plants that are not autotrophic, meaning that they cannot produce their own food and have to rely on other sources.
+Some become parasites and others develop a symbiotic relationship with another organism for their nutrients.